 Culture and identity

-Most people are Khmer, with small Vietnamese, Chinese and Cham communities.
+Most people are Khmer, with small communities of Chinese and Vietnamese.
 There are also indigenous hill tribes in the remote north-east of Cambodia.

 Cambodians traditionally greet each other by pressing their palms together in front of their bodies and bowing, called a sompeah.
 Generally, a younger or lower rank person initiates the greeting.